Better Business Collaboration for Creative Entrepreneurs

 You can never be 100 percent certain that you and your partner will be a great fit, but a little bit of research here will give you some insight into the quality of their work.

-5. Determine Who else is participating
+5. Determine who else is participating

 If you're considering a large scale project, it might involve other experts in similar niches.
 An organizer will often name drop people who are already committed to the project in order to entice you to join.
 If there are others involved in the project, you can quickly check them out as well.